 How do I record video games for editing?

 Recording footage from video games can be a very system-intensive process, even on a computer that exceeds our recommended system specifications.
-Here are a few tips and tricks to get the best possible performance from Camtasia for Mac when recording.
+Here are a few tips and tricks to get the best possible performance from Camtasia (Windows) when recording.

-Both the game you are going to record and Camtasia for Mac will be utilizing a lot of memory and processing power, so any spare resources that are available will help.
-It is best to limit your running applications to just Camtasia for Mac and the game you are going to record.
-A full reboot of the computer, and running just those applications can also help to clear up any other resource issues that can occur from leaving the operating system running for long periods of time.
+The game you are going to record and Camtasia will be utilizing a lot of memory and processing power, so any spare resources that are available will help.
+It is best to limit your open applications to just Camtasia and the game.
+A reboot of the computer can also help to clear up other resource issues.

-For optimum results, we recommend playing the game in windowed mode at 1280x720.
+For better results, we recommend playing the game in windowed mode at 1280x720.
 Most games will have this as an option in their video settings.
-The reason we want to avoid a Fullscreen, Fullscreen Windowed, or Borderless mode is because of some resolution switching that can occur when moving into the game after you start the recording.
-With the game running in a window of a set size, you can tell Camtasia for Mac to record that area of the screen exactly, and not have to worry about video issues from a game maximizing onscreen.
-Recording in a window is even more important on a Retina display, due to the extremely high resolution that a fullscreen game runs at.
+The reason we want to avoid fullscreen mode is because the resolution can change when moving into the game after you start the recording.
+With the game running in a window of a set size, you can tell Camtasia to record that area of the screen.